nour95/katacoda/final-docker/step7.md

 Then instead for running the container using the `run` command used in  step 6: `docker run -p 80:80 my-php`, call this instead:
 `docker run -p 80:80 -v /root/myPHP/src/:/var/www/html/  my-php`{{execute T1}}.

-Now if you refreshed the Dashbord, you will obviously see the last change we have done to the index file.
+Now if you refreshed the Dashboard, you will obviously see the last change we have done to the index file.
 Furthermore, if you go again to the `Terminal 2`, and changes the `index.php` file to echo `Helloooo 3, from saammme index file` using the previous mentioned steps:

 - Call `vim myPHP/src/index.php`{{execute T2}}
 - type `i`{{execute T2}} to enter the insert mode
 - Change the text that we echoed to any thing else, E.g. `Helloooo 3, from saammme index file` (Don't change anything else, keep the other commands as they were).
 - Finally type `esc` and then `:wq`{{execute}}

-You will see the same text appear to you in the Dashbord if you refresh it and without stopping the running process in the first terminal.
+You will see the same text appear to you in the Dashboard if you refresh it and without stopping the running process in the first terminal.

 #### Why do that happened?